bkfleet1/regex/Develop/gist-template.md

 | \Oxxx | Matches on octal character xxx |

-In the introduction, you were presented with a regex pattern to validate the different segements of an email address (shown again below).
+In the introduction, you were presented with a regex pattern to validate the different segments of an email address (shown again below).
 Notice the use of the **\d** character class, which is equivalent to the bracket expression [0-9].

 >>> **/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/**